timveil/hive-jdbc-uber-jar/README.md

 # Overview
-Sometimes you want to connect your favorite database visualization tool to Hive.
-I've found that this can be somewhat cumbersome, typically requiring you to copy jars from the distro to some place locally that can be read by your tool.
-The goal of this simple maven project was to easily pull the required jars into a single place locally and create an "uber" or "standalone" jar that can be referenced by any JDBC compliant tool.
+Sometimes you want to connect your favorite database query or visualization tool to Hive.
+I've found that this can be quite cumbersome, typically requiring you to copy jars from the Hadoop cluster to some place locally that can be read by your tool.
+The goal of this simple maven project is to easily pull the required jars into a single place locally and create an "uber" or "standalone" jar that can be referenced by any JDBC compliant tool.

 Please note this project only supports connecting to a remote hiveserver in "non-kerberos" mode.
 Additional pom changes would be required to support "kerberos secure" mode and "embedded" mode.
 See [Hiveserver2 Client Documentation](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients#HiveServer2Clients-JDBC) for recommended jar additions.